OfficeDev/office-js-docs-pr/docs/excel/custom-functions-best-practices.md

 ## Debugging

-Development on debugging tools is still proceeding for custom functions, which are still in preview.

-At present, the best method for debugging is to use [Excel through Office Online](https://www.office.com/launch/excel) and use the F12 debugging tool native to your browser.
+At present, the best method for debugging Excel custom functions is to use [Excel Online](https://www.office.com/launch/excel) and use the F12 debugging tool native to your browser.
+Additional debugging tools for custom functions may be available in the future.

 ## Mapping names

-Custom functions are typically declared entirely in uppercase letters, although you can change this using the `CustomFunctionsMappings` object.
-Mapping functions in this object allows you to create any name for the function, which you can then use when you call it in Excel.
+Custom functions are typically declared entirely in uppercase letters, although you can change this by using the  `CustomFunctionsMappings` object.
+The key-value pairs you specify in `CustomFunctionsMappings` correspond to the function name you call in Excel (such as `=ADD42`) and the new alternate name you would like to use for this function in Excel.
+Use of `CustomFunctionsMapping` is not required, but can be helpful if you are using an uglifier, webpack, or import syntax - all of which have difficulty with the uppercase letters in these functions.

 You can declare individual functions, as shown below: